chrisemunt/mgsi/README.md

        mgsi -stop

-When the **SIG** has been started for the first time is will register itself as a Windows Service.
+When the **SIG** is started for the first time it will register itself as a Windows Service.
 Thereafter it can be managed from the Windows Services Control Panel if desired.

 ## Using the SIG

-When the **SIG** is up and running it's services are immediately to participating components.
-The **SIG** provides a web-based interface for the purposes of configuration and service management.
+When the **SIG** is up and running its services are immediately available to participating clients.
+The **SIG** provides a web-based user interface for the purpose of maintaining the configuration and service management.
 By default the **SIG** listens on TCP port 7040.
 The web-based management suite may be accessed as follows.

        http://[server]:7040/scripts/mgsig.mgw